Cunfuu/Network-Bubbles/README.md

 ## Known Issues

-* Simplu Npm insstall currently does not work
+* Simply Npm insstall currently does not work